Sabatoy/First_Git_Tuto/README.md

 # First_Git_Tuto
 This is based off Githubs online tutorial.

 What it do Git world!
 Efing catching up here.

+Be water my friends.